openstax/action_interceptor/README.md

 [![Build Status](https://travis-ci.org/openstax/action_interceptor.svg?branch=master)](https://travis-ci.org/openstax/action_interceptor)
 [![Code Climate](https://codeclimate.com/github/openstax/action_interceptor.png)](https://codeclimate.com/github/openstax/action_interceptor)

-Action Interceptor is a Rails engine that makes it easy to have controllers intercept actions from other controllers, have users perform a task and then return them to where they were when the interception happened.
+Action Interceptor is a Rails engine that makes it easy to store and retrieve return url's across multiple requests and different controllers.

 This can be used, for example, for registration, authentication, signing terms of use, etc.

 ## Installation